Knowledge Base Administration Guide

 • Note: Tank Regression is a manual mechanism to kill or hide a regression.

-Here is an example regression that timed out (note this shows up as an Aborted regression):
+Here is an example regression that timed out, with livetimeoutsignature enabled (note this shows up as an Aborted regression):

 Live Job Timeout